find-x-ai/find-x/workspace/package/readme.md

 ## Supported Frameworks

-Currently, Find-X supports the following frameworks, with plans to expand to all major frameworks soon:
+Currently, **FIND-X** supports the following frameworks, with plans to expand to all major frameworks soon:

 - React
 - Next.js